Martin Hayes (bishop): Presbyteral career

 Following ordination, Hayes completed a licentiate in philosophy, with a focus on anthropology, at the Pontifical Gregorian University, Rome, while staying at the Pontifical Irish College.
-He returned to Ireland in 1991, where he taught philosophy at St Patrick’s College, Thurles.
+He returned to Ireland in 1991, where he taught philosophy at St Patrick's College, Thurles.
 It was during this time that he also worked as a pre-marriage course facilitator with Accord, serving as diocesan director with personnel in its Thurles and Tipperary centres and establishing an administrative office to co-ordinate its activities.

 Hayes was appointed bursar of St Patrick's College, Thurles in 1997, during which time he was instrumental in setting up Suicide: Understanding and Support (SUAS), a listening service for those bereaved by suicide, as part of diocesan Millennium initiatives and in co-operation with the Mid-Western Health Board.
 Hayes also undertook summer pastoral experience in the Diocese of Sacramento, California.

 In August 2001, he undertook a sabbatical year, studying ecology at the Jesuit School of Theology, Berkeley, California and separately at Tabgha Farm – Centre for Ecology & Spirituality in Cessnock, New South Wales, Australia.

 Upon his return to Ireland in September 2002, Hayes was appointed curate in the cathedral parish in Thurles, with responsibility for Ss Joseph & Brigid Church, Bóthar na Naomh, while resuming his role as a pre-marriage course facilitator with Accord in Thurles, supporting Accord personnel in the South-East Region and serving on its National Executive Council.

-He also worked part-time as a philosophy lecturer on the newly established Bachelor of Arts in Education, Business Studies & Religious Studies course for secondary school student teachers in St Patrick’s College, Thurles, and audited the two-year Ecology & Theology programme provided by the Columban Fathers in Dalgan Park, Navan, County Meath.
+He also worked part-time as a philosophy lecturer on the newly established Bachelor of Arts in Education, Business Studies & Religious Studies course for secondary school student teachers in St Patrick's College, Thurles, and audited the two-year Ecology & Theology programme provided by the Columban Fathers in Dalgan Park, Navan, County Meath.

 Hayes was appointed administrator of the cathedral parish in July 2007, laying the foundations for the formation of a parish pastoral council in 2017.
 During his administration, Ss Joseph & Brigid Church, Bóthar na Naomh was renovated, a pastoral centre was constructed and the cathedral presbytery was refurbished.
 He was also elected a member of the diocesan council of priests, before being elected as its chair in 2015 and again in 2020, and becoming a member of the newly established diocesan pastoral council.

-Hayes was appointed to diocesan director of pastoral planning and development in August 2017, co-ordinating diocesan and presbyteral listening processes between 2017 and 2018, and the formulation of a draft pastoral plan in spring 2020, with a view to implementing an diocesan pastoral plan for parishes between 2020 and 2025.
+Hayes was appointed to diocesan director of pastoral planning and development in August 2017, co-ordinating diocesan and presbyteral listening processes between 2017 and 2018, and the formulation of a draft pastoral plan in spring 2020, with a view to implementing a diocesan pastoral plan for parishes between 2020 and 2025.

 Hayes also served as diocesan delegate for the World Meeting of Families and the visit of Pope Francis to Ireland in 2018.